…At the Clinic…

 Tasha smacked her open palm hand on the glass desk and snapped, “I @#%!*$ him and he knocked me up!”

-Tasha buried face into her hands as she cursed under breath.
+Tasha buried her face into her hands as she cursed under her breath.
 Kingston reached to rest his hand on her back to comfort her, but she whacked his hand away before it landed in place.
 Inhaling deeply and then exhaling, Tasha lifted her gaze and asked, “How much will that cost out of pocket?”